-Meet the Teacher Nights will be held June 13 and July 11, 5:30 - 7:30 p.m.
+Meet The Teacher Nights will be held June 9 and July 14 from 5:30 to 7:30 p.m.
 These are free events for camp families, and offer a chance to learn more about the camp your child is attending and includes play in the museum!
-Please register for the Meet The Teacher Night you will be attending:
+More details on how to RSVP to attend Meet The Teacher Nights to come.

 Scheduling and Refunds